SCANA announces sale to Dominion Energy months after nuclear project's failure - South Carolina Radio Network

 “Dominion Energy is a strong, well-regarded company in the utility industry and its commitment to customers and communities aligns well with our values,” SCANA CEO Jimmy Addison said in a statement.
 “Joining with Dominion Energy strengthens our company and provides resources that will enable us to once again focus on our core operations and best serve our customers.”

 As part of the deal, Dominion would pay $1.3 billion within three months for customer rebates, coming out to roughly $1,000 for the average residential electric ratepayer.
 However, the deal hinges on Dominion still being able to charge most of the current higher rates SCE&G was using to pay for the project’s construction.
 Dominion would only seek a five percent rate reduction ($7 per month out of the $27 SCE&G is currently charging).
+That means customers would continue to pay $20 per month towards the failed project for 20 years, if regulators approve.

+SCANA shareholders would also receive 0.669 shares of Dominion Energy common stock for each share of SCANA common stock, the equivalent of $55.35 per share.
+That total buyout would be worth about $7.9 billion, according to the company.

 Gov. Henry McMaster called the deal “progress,” but reiterated his support for selling off SCE&G’s partner in the project state-owned Santee Cooper.
 “Under the proposed agreement between SCANA and Dominion Energy, SCE&G ratepayers will get most of the money back they paid for the nuclear reactors and will no longer face paying billions for this nuclear collapse.
 But this doesn’t resolve the issue,” he said in a statement.
 “Over 700,000 electric cooperative customers face the prospect of having their power bills sky rocket for decades to pay off Santee Cooper’s $4 billion in debt from this.
 The only way to resolve this travesty is to sell Santee Cooper.
 There is more work to be done, but today, we are headed in the right direction.”